-Insert my shocked face here _ !
-I knew that the percentage was pretty low but to be reminded of this statistic again was jaw-dropping.
-Companies and businesses put in so much work, time, and energy into social media strategies and to know that only 2% of a business’ audience actually sees the posts is definitely deflating.
+Insert our shocked faces here _ !
+We knew the percentage was pretty low but to be reminded of this statistic again was jaw-dropping.
+Companies and businesses put in so much work, time, and energy into social media strategies and to know that only 2% of a business’ audience actually sees their posts is definitely deflating.
 Hootsuite reported that in 2012 it was 50%.
-This is a drastic decrease in just 4 years which shows me the magnitude of social media’s impact for businesses and how saturated Facebook has become.
+This is a drastic decrease in just 4 years which shows the magnitude of social media’s impact for businesses and how saturated Facebook has become.

 What does this mean?
 Your social media roadmap has to be very strategic and researched.
 It can be easy to put a ton of work into something and have it be a complete waste of time because no one will see it.
 You want to focus your energy on what will get you the biggest bang for your buck and will be the most effective for your business.

-Because only 2% of your audience is seeing your business’ organic posts, it doesn’t seem logical to continue posting only organically.
+Because only 2% of your audience is seeing organic posts, it doesn’t seem logical to continue posting only organically.
 This brings us to social media advertising.
-This is something you can layer into your organic posting strategy that will help to supplement your overall social media impact.
+This is something you can layer onto your organic posting strategy that will help to supplement your overall social media impact.
 But where to start?
 Hootsuite outlined 4 steps:

-For example, say I create an amazing graphic with a link to my website where a customer can sign up for a 50% off coupon to use on their next purchase.
-It looks amazing and I just posted it to my business Facebook page.
-In 24 hours, I get 40 likes and 10 comments – so great!
-But I go to my website and see that none of those people actually clicked on the link and signed up to get the coupon – fail.
-The purpose of my post was to drive more traffic to my store but if no one is interested in the coupon, it’s not really helping my business at all.
+For example, say we create an amazing graphic with a link to our website where a customer can sign up for a 50% off coupon to use on their next purchase.
+It looks amazing and we just posted it to our Facebook page.
+In 24 hours, we get 40 likes and 10 comments – so great!
+But then we go to our website and see that none of those people actually clicked on the link and signed up to get the coupon – fail.
+The purpose of the post was to drive more traffic to our online store but if no one is interested in the coupon, it’s not really helping the business at all.
 Those likes and comments aren’t driving sales.